Strategy Guide

 What is the best Queens puzzle strategy for beginners?

 Start with forced queens: look for any region, row, or column that has exactly one legal cell.
-After that, scan for line locks — regions whose legal cells all share one row or column.
-Those two techniques alone solve most 7×7 and 8×8 puzzles.
+After that, scan for line locks, where a region's legal cells all share one row or column.
+Those two techniques alone solve most 7x7 and 8x8 puzzles.

 How do I solve a Queens puzzle when I’m stuck?

-Pick a region with only two or three legal candidates.
-Mentally place a queen in each candidate one at a time and check whether any other region would have no legal cells left.
-If any hypothetical placement would kill a region, mark that candidate as invalid.
+Pick a region with only two or three legal cells.
+Test each cell one at a time and check whether any other region would have no legal cells left.
+If a test leaves a region with no legal cells, mark the tested cell as invalid.

 Do I need math to get good at Queens?